-- Water in the petrol tank can damage the engine or may lead to the total failure of the engine. - Never add water or any other inappropriate fluids to the petrol tank. - Always lock the petrol tank.
+- Water in the petrol tank can damage the engine or may lead to the total failure of the engine.

+- Never add water or any other inappropriate fluids to the petrol tank.

+- Always lock the petrol tank.

+- 1. Open the lid of the fuel filler cap.

 - 2. Remove the screw-cap.

 - 3. Insert the petrol pump nozzle of the appropriate fuel type into the filler neck and start fuelling the vehicle.

 - 4. Remove the petrol pump nozzle from the filler neck and return the nozzle to the petrol pump.

 - 5. Lock the screw cap.

 - 6. Close the lid.

-Fig. 9: Fuel filler cap, example
+Fig. 11: Fuel filler cap, example